What is the deadline for applying?

 After you submit the Free Application for Federal Student Aid (FAFSA), the Federal Student Aid will send you a Student Aid Report (SAR).
 A Student Aid Report (SAR) is a document you will receive after your Free Application for Federal Student Aid (FAFSA) is processed.
 Your SAR will list all of the answers you provided on the FAFSA.
 You should review these answers carefully to make sure they are correct.
-If you need to make any changes, you can do so on the SAR and mail it back to the address provided, or you can go to http://www.fafsa.ed.gov/ and under “FAFSA Follow-Up 3” select Make Corrections to a Processed FAFSA from the FAFSA Follow-Up section.
+If you need to make any changes, correct the SAR and mail it back to the address provided, or you can go to fafsa.ed.gov/ and under “FAFSA Follow-Up 3” select Make Corrections to a Processed FAFSA from the FAFSA Follow-Up section.

 If an asterisk (*) appears next to your EFC, it means the application has been selected for verification.
-Verification is a process in which the ECC Office of Financial must verify certain data reported on your FAFSA.
-The verification process requires you to submit additional documentation to the ECC Office of Financial Aid, to support what is reported on your FAFSA.
-Applicants selected for verification cannot be issued a financial aid award until all the requested documents/forms are submitted to the ECC Office of Financial Aid and your file has been reviewed and verified.
+Verification is a process in which the Essex County College Financial Aid Office must verify certain data reported on your FAFSA.
+The verification process requires you to submit additional documentation to the Essex County College Financial Aid Office, to support what is reported on your FAFSA.

 How will I know that I have been awarded?

 You must login to myecc.essex.edu to view your current financial aid status.
-Our office will regularly communicate with you by e-mail through the e-mail addresses you have provided on your FAFSA application, your ECC Admissions application, and your ECC Student e-mail address (once you are assigned a student e-mail address).
+Our office will regularly communicate with you through your Essex County College e-mail address.
 Please check your e-mail addresses regularly and login to myecc.essex.edu to stay informed about your financial aid status.
 If we e-mail you requesting additional information, please submit the information to our office immediately to avoid delays in processing your financial aid.
-Remember to include your name and your ECC Student ID number on any documents submitted.
+Remember to include your name and your Essex County College Student ID number on any documents submitted.

 What happens if I change my enrollment status?

 Your enrollment is checked before aid is disbursed.
-If you have withdrawn from any classes, your aid eligibility may be affected and disbursement will not occur until your eligibility is recalculated.
-If you have withdrawn from all classes or have dropped to less than six credits, you may not be eligible for aid and your scheduled disbursement will be cancelled.
+If you have withdrawn from any classes, prior to your aid being disbursed, your aid may be recalculated.
+If you have withdrawn from all classes or have been reported as not attending all or some of your classes, you may not be eligible for aid and your aid will be adjusted accordingly..